Tuition and fees net of financial aid for undergraduate and graduate students account for 57%

 Another way to view the expense budget is by purpose of expenditures.

-The combined rate of increase in undergraduate tuition and fees in the fiscal 2014 budget over the prior year is 3.8%, while the rate of increase for room and board charges for a typical arrangement of an entering freshman is 4.7%.
+The combined rate of increase in undergraduate tuition and fees in the fiscal 2015 budget over the prior year is 2.9%, while the rate of increase for room and board charges for a typical arrangement of an entering freshman is 4.7%.
 Although the over-all rate of increase in room and board is 3.5%, a change in the inventory of dorm rooms for freshman due to the return to service of Hayden Hall results in a higher average rate for freshmen.
 Compared with 25 peer private non-profit institutions, NYU’s rates of increase for tuition and fees and room and board are below the group’s median and mean.
-A recent survey by Campus Grotto ranks NYU’s charge for tuition and fees as 51st among private non-profit colleges and universities in the United States.
-NYU’s cost of student housing, however, is higher than most universities, due to its location in New York City.

 In a national study of 517 private institutions' endowments at June 30, 2013, NYU's total endowment (including the School of Medicine) was the 19th largest in total size, but 165th in endowment per student (or $77,231 per student).

 The Endowment is invested with a long-term orientation.
-For the three years ended August 31, 2013 the Fund has delivered an annualized return of 8.2% per year, matching the passive 60/40 blended benchmark return of 8.2% while incurring nearly one-third less drawdown exposure and volatility.
-This means that on a risk-adjusted basis the Fund has performed very well, providing a comparable level of return while also providing a more stable source of spending support for the University’s operating budget than the long term passive benchmark.
+For the five years ended August 31, 2014 the Fund has delivered an annualized return of 9.1% per year, outperforming the passive 60/40 blended benchmark return of 8.2% while incurring one-third less drawdown exposure and volatility.
+This means that on a risk-adjusted basis the Fund has performed very well, achieving both a higher level of return while also delivering a more stable source of spending support for the University’s operating budget than the long-term passive benchmark.
 For further information, please visit the Investment Office webpage.